hydrusnetwork/hydrus/docs/developer_api.md

 As long as this lock is on, all Client API calls except the unlock command will return 503.
 (This is a decent way to test the current lock status, too)

+Response:
+:   200 with no content.

 ### **POST `/manage_database/lock_off`** { id="manage_database_lock_off" }

 _Reconnect the client's database and resume activity._

 Restricted access:
 :   YES.
 Manage Database permission needed.

 Arguments: None

 This is the obvious complement to the lock.
 The client will resume processing its job queue and will catch up.
 If the UI was frozen, it should free up in a few seconds, just like after a big VACUUM.

+Response:
+:   200 with no content.

 ### **GET `/manage_database/mr_bones`** { id="manage_database_mr_bones" }